Xavier vs. Robert Morris Predictions & Picks - November 6

 Xavier vs. Robert Morris Predictions & Picks: Spread, Total - November 6

-Monday's contest that pits the Xavier Musketeers (0-0) versus the Robert Morris Colonials (0-0) at Cintas Center has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 82-63 in favor of Xavier, who is heavily favored by our model.
-Tipoff is at 8:00 PM ET on November 6.
+Monday's contest between the Xavier Musketeers (0-0) and Robert Morris Colonials (0-0) going head to head at Cintas Center has a projected final score of 82-63 (according to our computer prediction) in favor of heavily favored Xavier, so it should be a one-sided matchup.
+The game will start at 8:00 PM ET on November 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!